 We encourage consumers to read the full guidance.

-We expect insurers to take into account the guidance and ensure that consumers’ car, motorcycle or van insurance is not negatively affected in terms of their cover - including at renewal to ensure that customers are able to shop around for the cover that meets their needs.
+We expect insurers to take into account the guidance and make sure consumers’ car, motorcycle or van insurance is not negatively affected – including at renewal – to ensure that customers can shop around for the cover that meets their needs.

-We understand that a number of businesses have been frustrated with their insurer, specifically in relation to their BI insurance.
-Based on our conversations with insurers to date, our estimate is that most policies have basic cover and do not cover pandemics.
-Therefore there is no obligation for the insurer to pay out claims in relation to the coronavirus pandemic.
-In cases where it is clear that the firm has an obligation to pay out on a policy, we expect insurers to assess and settle the claim quickly.
-Also, where there is a valid claim, we are encouraging insurers to issue interim payments to ease some of the burden on small businesses.
+We understand that some businesses have been frustrated with their insurers, specifically regarding their BI insurance.
+Based on our conversations with insurers to date, our estimate is that most policies have basic cover and do not cover pandemics, so insurers need not pay claims relating to the pandemic.
+If it is clear that insurers have to pay a claim, we expect them to assess and settle it quickly.
+Also, if there is a valid claim, we encourage insurers to issue interim payments to ease some of the burden on small businesses.
 If you bought your policy through an insurance broker, you may want to speak to them in the first instance.

-If you are unhappy with your insurer's approach (eg poor claims outcome, how the claim was dealt with, length of time) and your business annual turnover is below £6.5m, and has fewer than 50 employees or an annual balance sheet below £5m, it is likely to fall within the jurisdiction of the Financial Ombudsman Service, where you can refer your complaint to.
-This can offer the prospect of faster decisions (on claims of up to £355,000) than a Court Process and, where appropriate, more timely payments that help firms recover from the impact of coronavirus, if the outcome is successful.
+If you are unhappy with your insurer's approach (eg poor claims outcome, how the claim was dealt with, length of time), and your business annual turnover is below £6.5m, you have fewer than 50 employees or an annual balance sheet below £5m, then it is likely to fall within the jurisdiction of the Financial Ombudsman Service, where you can refer your complaint.
+This can offer the prospect of faster decisions (on claims of up to £355,000) than a court process and, if appropriate, more timely payments that help firms recover from the effect of the virus if the outcome is successful.